xafarr/quote-of-the-day/README.md

  **mvn spring-boot:run**

 ## 2. Running through IDE (Eclipse, Netbeans, IntelliJ IDEA)
-Import the project in your IDE as maven project and run it as would run a normal console java application.
+Import the project in your IDE as maven project and run it as you would run a normal console java application.

+# Explanation